Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 | ℹ️ **Contributors**: Please see the [Development](#development) section of this README. |
 | --- |

+#### Definition

+**Loyalty** - The quality or state or an instance of being loyal.

+**Devotion** - Love, loyalty, or enthusiasm for a person, activity, or cause.

+**State** - The particular condition that someone or something is in at a specific time.

+**Instance** - An example or single occurrence of something.

+**Synonyms for Loyalty** - FIDELITY, ALLEGIANCE, FEALTY, LOYALTY, DEVOTION, PIETY mean faithfulness to something to which one is bound by pledge or duty.
+FIDELITY implies strict and continuing faithfulness to an obligation, trust, or duty.

+**Proof Of loyalty** - To deter denial-of-service attacks and other service abuses by requiring the *devotion* of a *state* through an *instance* of being *loyal* for a predetermined period represented in *Unix time*.

 ### Sparkle Token Information

+Sparkle (SPRKL) is a decentralized permissionless network, which means that no central entity has the authority to edit the ledger, shut down the chain, or change its protocols.
+Sparkle’s main use case act’s a digital asset that can be transferred, traded, bought and sold.
+Sparkle was built using [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) a library for secure smart contract development.

-**Note** *This token was developed to produce very finite supply similar to bitcon their will never be more than 70 million sparkle mined or in circulation*
+**Note** This token was developed to produce very finite supply similar to Bitcoin their will never be more than 70 million sparkle mined or in circulation

 | **Field**          | **Type** | **value**                                              |
 | :--------------- | :-------- | :------------------------------------------------------ |